Houston Drivers Can Now Pay for Parking Using Their Mobile Devices

 To assist motorist with the new technology and transition process, ParkMobile will have a dozen teams on the street and in the field to assist motorists with using the new technology.
 The City of Houston is expecting a smooth transition, as well as happy motorists.
 And Houston car accident attorneys are hoping to see a smoothing of city traffic patterns and potentially a decrease in motor vehicle accidents.

-If you or someone you know has been injured in a motor vehicle or distracted driving accident, call Houston car accident attorney Joe Stephens today at 713.224.0000 for a free consultation.
+If you or someone you know has been injured in a motor vehicle or distracted driving accident, call an auto crash law firm in Houston for a free consultation.
 Joe Stephens is a Houston personal injury lawyer with over over 30 years of experience serving the Houston and South Texas communities.
 Call today or fill out an online contact form and a member of The Stephens Law Firm Staff will contact you within 24 hours to schedule your free consultation.
 Get in touch with Joe Stephens today to get the advice and help that you need.